 Summary : Enjoy a voyage of exploration and discovery to the farthest reaches of the globe.
-Your journey from the Falkland Islands and South Georgia to the "White Continent" – Antarctica – will be filled with sightings of Elephant and Fur Seals, Minke whales, many of the world's 17 species of penguins and large flocks of seabirds.
+Your journey from the Falkland Islands and South Georgia to the White Continent of Antarctica will be filled with sightings of elephant and fur seals, minke whales, many of the world's 17 species of penguins and large flocks of seabirds.
 Highlights en route include lectures on Antarctic history, biology, and geology, as well as Zodiac landings for advantageous, close-up looks at penguin colonies, research facilities, and historical sites.
-Marvel at the breathtaking landscapes from the Fram's unique Passenger Bridge.
+Marvel at breathtaking landscapes from Fram's unique Passenger Bridge.

 Thanks to a unique Sub-Antarctic ecosystem, more than 70 animal and bird species live on these islands.
 The landscape is a majestic mix of craggy cliffs and gentle beaches, while the settlements themselves have a distinctly British feel to them.
 First settled in the early 1840’s, Stanley’s current population is around 2,000 residents who are very warm and welcoming.
 The town is easy enough to discover in a day on foot as most shops and services are centered on the port.
 Enjoy taking in the museum, post-office and plenty of shops with locally made wool items, and perhaps most importantly Stanley’s lively pubs.

 As you voyage towards South Georgia, you will have a chance to learn more about the history and the spectacular wildlife of the island known as the “Serengeti of the Southern Ocean.”
 The expedition team is well versed in every facet of South Georgia, from its geology and glaciology to the mating rituals of sooty albatross and king penguins, to the legends of the Norwegian whalers.

 The island of South Georgia, with its alpine peaks, has a variety and density of wildlife that will captivate all visitors.
 There is nowhere, in any latitude, quite like it; magnificent mountain scenery with glaciers galore and beaches teeming with wildlife.
 Its unique position inside the Antarctic ecosystem, yet outside the limit of the yearly sea ice makes this 3,755 square kilometer (1,500 sq mi) island home to tens of millions of breeding penguins, seals and seabirds.The largest king penguin colonies in the world are flanked by large groups of fur and elephant seals, while all around, the history of South Georgia is very much in evidence.

 En route towards the South Orkneys you will start feeling the cool, crisp Antarctic air on your face long before you arrive.
-The majestic wandering albatross follows in your wake, using the strong thermals around the ship to glide through the southern skies.
+The majestic wandering albatross follow in your wake, using the strong thermals around the ship to glide through the southern skies.
 There is also a good chance of spotting whales during this portion of the voyage.

 Set sail for the southernmost continent, learning more en route about this fascinating white land through a series of exciting lectures and talks.

 When you think you have seen it all, Antarctica turns around and shatters those beliefs.
 The last great wilderness left on Earth, with its crisp air, towering icebergs and endless white mountain ranges.
 Dedicated to scientific research and with no permanent inhabitants, Antarctica is home to millions of penguins and its seas provide sustenance to thousands of whales.
-Simple words cannot truly capture the feeling of being here, looking upon the vast emptiness of the great white continent.
+Simple words cannot truly capture the feeling of being here, looking upon the vast emptiness of the great White Continent.
 The ice, wind and weather dictate life in Antarctica, as well as your route.
 Every voyage is unique and the experienced crew endeavor to make each one an experience of a lifetime.
 The final choice of landings will be made in the course of the voyage.

-With the bow pointed north and an unforgettable collection of images and experiences safely stored in your memories, head back towards the South American mainland with a new understanding of the Antarctic Continent.
+With the bow pointed north and an unforgettable collection of images and experiences safely stored in your memories, head back towards the South American mainland with a new understanding of the Antarctic continent.
 Over the next two days, the Fram safely steers a course back across the legendary waters of the Drake Passage.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

-As a requirement of participation on this expedition, all passengers must purchase trip cancellation coverage and full medical and emergency evacuation insurance.
-ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
+Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.